multiversx/mx-docs/docs/validators/mainnet/install-update.md

 Find them in `$HOME/elrond-nodes/node-0/config` [be mindful of your “`n`” nodes]

-Create a safe backup for them on storage outside of the server running your node(s).
+💡 *Create a safe backup for them on storage outside of the server running your node(s).*